hackclub/ai-safety-dance/intro.md

 {% include 'templates/next_page_button.html' %}

 #### :x Four Objects

 Hi!
 When I have a tangent that doesn't fit the main flow, I'll shove it into an "expandable" section like this one!
 (They'll be links with *dotted* underlines, not solid underlines.)

+~ ~ ~

+**UPDATE: This section was originally written in May 2024.
+One-and-a-half years later, on Nov 2025, it is _now false_.
+See the end of this section for more details.**

-Anyway, here's a prompt to draw four objects:
+So, here's a prompt to draw four objects:

 > “A yellow pyramid between a red sphere and green cylinder, all on top of a big blue cube.”